bleugreen/deeprhythm/docs/research/partitions.md

 The manifests in `data/splits` are the canonical v0.8 train, validation, and test selection.
 Generate them with `python -m deeprhythm.partitions --datasets-root ~/mir_datasets`; use `--validate-only` to check committed files without access to audio.
-Rows contain the dataset-relative `audio_path`, audio MD5, reference `tempo`, `group_key`, fold, source fold, duplicate fingerprint, and annotation provenance.
+Rows contain the dataset-relative `audio_path`, audio MD5, reference `tempo`, `group_key`, fold, source fold, duplicate fingerprint, and annotation provenance. `SHA256SUMS` identifies every committed JSONL manifest and is verified by `--validate-only`.

 ## GiantSteps

 The source is `giantsteps-tempo-dataset` commit `0b7d47b`, using its canonical audio MD5 files and crowdsourced v2 tempo annotations.
 Official folds 1–7 are training, fold 8 is validation, and folds 9–10 are test.
-Three official entries without usable audio plus v2 annotation are omitted, leaving 661 of 664 entries.
+Three official entries with non-positive v2 tempo (`1327052`, `3041381`, and `3041383`) are omitted, leaving 661 of 664 entries.
 GiantSteps supplies no artist identity in the checked metadata, so its group key is the Beatport track identifier.
 This preserves the official split but **does not establish artist disjointness**; no artist identities are inferred.